Archernis leucocosma

 Archernis leucocosma is a moth in the family Crambidae.
 It was described by Turner in 1908.
-It is found in Australia, where it has been recorded Queensland.
+It is found in Australia, where it has been recorded in Queensland.

 The wingspan is about 22 mm.
 The forewings are greyish-brown with a fine fuscous transverse line and a snow-white median discal spot, edged anteriorly with fuscous.
 There is a fine fuscous wavy line from the costa to the dorsum, edged posteriorly with white in the costal portion.
 The hindwings are greyish-brown with a snow-white discal spot edged anteriorly with fuscous.
 There is also a fuscous postmedian line, edged posteriorly with white throughout.